mythron/rabit-test/README.md

 # RabIT Test Solution
-This a solution for the job application test sent to me by RabIT.
+This is a solution for the job application test sent to me by RabIT.

 ## The Task
 I had to create a simple web application applying MVC pattern.